geometrian/XMarksRevisionScraper/README.md

 ### Scrapes all revisions of your XMarks bookmarks, and optionally does additional processing and merging.

 [XMarks](http://xmarks.com/) is a fairly good bookmark backup/share service, and I've been using it since 2012.
 Once upon a time, I accidentally deleted and then synchronized my bookmarks.
-Fortunately, XMarks stores revisions of your bookmarks, but unfortunately I didn't realize I had screwed up until some time later, when I had added more bookmarks.
+Fortunately, XMarks stores revisions of your bookmarks.
+Unfortunately, I didn't realize I had screwed up until some time later, when I had added more bookmarks.

 To fix this, one should download all the revisions, merge all URLs in them, and then re-upload.
 Unfortunately, XMarks had 2264 revisions of my bookmarks and a messy JavaScript GUI to download them individually, but not (despite my support request) a way to download them collectively.